Scenic drives of Romania – self-drive tour

 - Accommodation for 14 nights in standard double rooms with breakfast included

-- Rented car on the above itinerary: Dacia Duster or similar (4x4, manual transmission); fuel, taxes and parking fees are included)
+- Rented car on the above itinerary: Dacia Duster or similar (4x4, manual transmission)

 - Pottery lesson